vitei/Usagi/Documents/RenderingColorSpacePolicy.md

   `LinearToExtended`) own final HDR/display conversion.
 Tests in this PR should validate those files and shader packaging without replacing or bypassing the HDR swap-chain path.
+- SDR fallback surface selection must not run after an HDR surface format has already been selected.
+Otherwise a later SDR-compatible swap-chain format can silently replace `HDR_ST2084` or `HDR_Extended` output.

 ## Validation